Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Counting Homomorphisms in Kőnig Graphs

 \Cref{thm:dec_lines_tract} in turn further motivates the study of the counting version: The most interesting hardness results in counting complexity theory are concerned with problems that admit a tractable decision version~\cite{Valiant79}.
 In particular, we construct an explicit reduction from $\#\clique$ to prove the following hardness result. \begin{lemma} Let $\mathcal{H}$ be a recursively enumerable class of graphs.
-If $\mathcal{H}$ has unbounded treewidth and is closed under taking minors, then the problem $\#\homsprob{\mathcal{H}}{\symking}$ is $\#\W{1}$-hard. \end{lemma} Note that König graphs are a subset of the perfect graphs~\cite{ChudnovskyRST06}, as well as a subset of the line graphs (of arbitrary graphs).
-As line graphs are also claw-free graphs~\cite{Beineke70}, König graphs are also a subset of the claw-free graphs.
+If $\mathcal{H}$ has unbounded treewidth and is closed under taking minors, then the problem $\#\homsprob{\mathcal{H}}{\symking}$ is $\#\W{1}$-hard. \end{lemma} Note that Kőnig graphs are a subset of the perfect graphs~\cite{ChudnovskyRST06}, as well as a subset of the line graphs (of arbitrary graphs).
+As line graphs are also claw-free graphs~\cite{Beineke70}, Kőnig graphs are also a subset of the claw-free graphs.
 Hence, the hardness result for the problem $\#\homsprob{\mathcal{H}}{\symking}$ extends to perfect graphs, line graphs, and claw-free graphs as well.

-To prove \cref{lem:main_line_graphs}, we use a gadget construction that transforms an arbitrary graph $G$ into a König graph such that the number of grid-like subgraphs remains stable.
-In view of the diverse applications of the Grid-Tiling Problem (see e.g.\ \cite[Chapter~14.4.1]{CyganFKLMPPS15}), the construction might yield further intractability results for counting problems on König graphs (and hence on claw-free and perfect graphs).
+To prove \cref{lem:main_line_graphs}, we use a gadget construction that transforms an arbitrary graph $G$ into a Kőnig graph such that the number of grid-like subgraphs remains stable.
+In view of the diverse applications of the Grid-Tiling Problem (see for instance\ \cite[Chapter~14.4.1]{CyganFKLMPPS15}), the construction might yield further intractability results for counting problems on Kőnig graphs (and hence on claw-free and perfect graphs).

 \begin{proof} We write $\boxplus_k$ for the $k \times k$ square grid, that is, the graph with the vertices and two vertices $(i,j)$ and $(i',j')$ are adjacent if $|i-i'|+|j-j'| = 1$.
 Now let $\boxplus$ be the set of all square grids $\boxplus_k$ for $k \in \mathbb{N}$.
 We prove a reduction from the problem $\#\cphomsprob{\boxplus}{\top}$, which is known to be $\#\W{1}$-hard and constitutes an important intermediate step in the proof of the classification of the homomorphism counting problem due to Dalmau and Jonsson~\cite{DalmauJ04}.
-A sketch of the $\#\W{1}$-hardness proof can be found in \cref{sec:hom_hard_strategy} and the full proof can be found e.g.\ in~\cite[Lemma~5.7]{Curticapean15}.
+A sketch of the $\#\W{1}$-hardness proof can be found in \cref{sec:hom_hard_strategy} and the full proof can be found for instance\ in~\cite[Lemma~5.7]{Curticapean15}.

 Let us recall the definition of the problem $\#\cphomsprob{\boxplus}{\top}$.
 This problem expects as input a pair of a square grid $\boxplus_k$ and a graph $G$ that is $\boxplus_k$-colored by some given coloring~$c$.
 The task is to compute the number of color-prescribed homomorphisms from $\boxplus_k$ to $G$, that is, homomorphisms $h \in \homs{\boxplus_k}{G}$ that additionally satisfy $c(h(v))=v$ for every vertex~$v$ of the grid.